Showing posts with label Religion. Show all posts

 Many prayers are not about others at all; they are about wishing something for oneself.
 There are battlefield prayers.
 Prayers before a medical procedure.
 Prayers for money, for a job, for the return of an ex-partner, for relief from chronic pain, for the outcome of a baseball pitch or a hockey game.
 As a meditative act, this is deeply understandable.
 But psychologically it can set up a reinforcement loop: if the prayer is followed by a good outcome, the person will naturally feel it “worked,” and will be bolstered to pray again.
 If the outcome is bad, the person may conclude they didn’t pray sincerely enough, or long enough, or correctly enough—or that God was busy, or displeased, or testing them.
 Either way, the practice becomes insulated from disconfirmation.

 This helps explain why prayer works psychologically, even if the supernatural claims aren't true.
 As a form of meditation or reflection, it can be calming and help organize our thoughts.
-But as a way to change the laws of physics or alter the course of events, it functions as a self-reinforcing loop.
+But as a way to change the laws of physics or alter the course of events, it has no effect but still functions as a self-reinforcing loop.
 When a prayer is followed by a desired outcome, it is taken as proof of God’s power.
 When it isn't, the failure is easily explained away—either God said 'no,' or we didn't pray with enough faith.
-This dynamic validates the belief system regardless of the result, but it places an immense burden on the believer—creating the stressful illusion that their personal spiritual effort is the decisive factor in changing reality.
+This dynamic validates the belief system regardless of the result, but it places a burden on the believer—creating the illusion that their personal spiritual effort is the decisive factor in changing reality.

 The Psychology of Religion, Chapter 17: Shepherding